Audio Bitrate Explained: 128 kbps vs 320 kbps Quality

 128 kbps: When to Use Low Bitrate

-128 kbps was once the standard for MP3 files in the early 2000s when storage was expensive and internet connections were slow.
+128 kbps was the standard for MP3 files in the early 2000s when storage was expensive and connections were slow.
 Today, it's generally considered too low for music but remains acceptable for specific use cases.

 Sound Quality at 128 kbps